-At its meeting held on April 27, 2022, the Company's Board of Directors resolved to discontinue the "Policy for Protection of the Company's Corporate Value and Common Interests of Shareholders," and the Policy was abolished as of the end of its effective period on June 30, 2022.
-In conjunction with the abolishment of the Policy, the content stipulated in Article 118, Item 3 of the Regulations for Enforcement of the Companies Act ("basic policies related to the way a person is to control decisions on financial and business policies") is as follows.
+The content stipulated in Article 118, Item 3 of the Regulations for Enforcement of the Companies Act (basic policies related to the way a person is to control decisions on financial and business policies) is as follows.

-1 Eisai's Basic Policy Regarding Individuals Who Control Decisions on Financial and Business Policies our vision of "empowering The People to realize their fullest life."
+(1) The Company Basic Policy Regarding Individuals Who Control Decisions on Financial and Business Policies

-The Company had previously stipulated a corporate concept "to give first thought to patients and their families, other natural benefits that health care provides to them" (hhc concept: human health care), and we shared this concept with our stakeholders.
+The Company had previously stipulated a corporate concept "to give first thought to patients and their families, other natural benefits that health care provides to them" (hhc concept: human health care) in our Articles of Incorporation, and we shared this concept with our stakeholders.

 In our "EWAY Future & Beyond" medium-term business plan launched in April 2021, the Company shifted perspectives to greatly expand the scope of the beneficiaries of our social contributions, from "patients and their families" to "patients and the people in the daily living domain."
-As such, we are striving to create solutions that help people, with
+As such, we are striving to create solutions that help people, with our vision of "empowering The People to realize their fullest life."